Not for Profit entities face unique accounting challenges.

 Volunteer services are able (for non-government entities) to be excluded from recognition or recognised either as an expense (with commensurate revenue) or as an asset (if AASB 116 or AASB 138 applies).

-AASB 1058, as originally drafted, required that such non-market leases be recorded at market value with the excess benefit received being recognised as income.
+AASB 1058, as originally drafted, required that such non-market leases are recorded at market value with the excess benefit received is recognised as income.
 It was subsequently amended such that entities are able to make a policy election to either record the lease at its market value or at its contract value.